JuliaOcean/AIBECS.jl/docs/src/index.md

 !!! note
     The AIBECS is being developed primarily by Benoît Pasquier with the help of François Primeau and J. Keith Moore from the Department of Earth System Science at the University of California, Irvine, and more recently with the help of Seth John from the Department of Earth Sciences at the University of Southern California.

-!!! note
+!!! warn
-    This package is in active development, so if you have any suggestions or feature requests, do not hesitate to start an issue directly on the [AIBECS GitHub repository](https://github.com/briochemc/AIBECS.jl)!
+    This package is in active development, so you should expect some bugs to happen.
+    And if you have any suggestions or feature requests, do not hesitate to start an issue directly on the [AIBECS GitHub repository](https://github.com/briochemc/AIBECS.jl), or even better, a submit a pull request!